go-monk/.github/profile/README.md

 Hello friend 👋.
 I’ve been working in the sysadmin, devops and cybersecurity domains.
 I started with Go around 2018 after using mostly Bash, Perl and Python.
-It took me quite some time to become productive in Go but now I use it most of the time — for building tools, automation and platforms.
+It took me quite some time to become productive in Go but now I find it very useful - for building tools, automation and platforms.

-This organization holds repositories with handcrafted tutorials and tools that I write mainly to keep learning and experimenting.
+This organization holds tutorials and tools that I write mainly to keep learning and experimenting.
 Here's some feedback about the content:

 From [John Arundel](https://bitfieldconsulting.com) on [reddit](https://www.reddit.com/r/golang/comments/1np884o/comment/nfz99xu):